SalmanSayeed79/Solaris-BD/README.md

 Some of the note-worthy features of "Solaris" are :

-- Implementation of Java networking with TCP using socket
+- Functionallity to use any location of the world
-- Implementing server
+- Ability to attain solar data from NASA's POWER API
-- Multiple client
+- Showing average sunlight on a monthly and yearly basis
-- JavaFX based gui designed with material theme
+- Calculating optimal tilt angle for a particular location
-- Server side validation
+- Showing verdicts for farmers based on the value range
-- Auto update of data
+- Showing rainfall data

 ### Desktop UI